ramon-schildknecht/big_data_lab_2_bdl2/README.md

 Fast readers get an idea from the file *Management Summary.pdf*.
 All results can be furthermore explored within the *Zeppelin_Report_Rohdatei.json* file.
 One just needs to import it into Zeppelin.

+*Hint: The documentation is mostly in German because this was a requirement from the lecturers.*

 This repo stores the necessary documenting pictures for the project, too.
 These files can be found in the *pictures* folder.